MoRanderee/My_CV_Site/README.md

-# MyCV
+# My CV website
-This is a website that acts as my CV
+This is a website that I created as a template for an online CV or portfolio